Chirag-ahir/JAVA-All-Basic/README.md

   2. Code optimization can be done while the code is running.<br>
   3. It reduces the page faults.<br>
   4. It uses different levels of optimization.
+  5. JIT increase the speed of program execution.

 ![](Inheritance.png)<br><br>
 ![](MethodOverLR.png)